Does my child need to bring their own computer?

 How do I enroll my student?

-Find your student’s school on our All Programs page here.
+Find your student’s school on our nonprofit page here.
 There will be a link on your school’s after-school program page to enroll!
 If you don't see your school on our All Programs page, you can send us an email if you're interested in helping us set up a program at your school!

 Questions Specific to Courses at UCSD Extension